illescasDaniel/ImageDreamer-QT-QUICK-MVC/README.md

 - pyinstaller (create executable in tasks.py)
 - pipreqs (genereate requirements.txt in tasks.py)

+**TIP:** use `install-linux-dev.sh` to install these necessary dependencies to work on this project on a conda virtual environment named "ImageDreamer-dev".

 ## Easy installation using conda (Anaconda/miniconda)
 1. Clone the repo. `git clone https://github.com/illescasDaniel/ImageDreamer-QT-QUICK-MVC.git` `cd ImageDreamer-QT-QUICK-MVC`